Pen-Pal Focused

 Grieve Out Loud is always striving to find new ways to help reach friends and families dealing with pregnancy and infant loss.
 Today we announce a very important Pen-Pal.
 Someone who has personally helped me through the roughest patches of my own grief.
 Someone who represents an entire generation of individuals who might not have a voice in grief.

 She represents all the Grandparents of pregnancy and infant loss.
 The loss of a grandchild is just as heartbreaking for grandma and grandpa as it is for mother and father.
 Their grief is doubled.
 Seeing their son/daughter in pain along with grieving for their grandchild.
 They often grieve in silence as not to upset the family.
-Please take a moment to thank Koko for joining GOL and read a little bit about her experience with losing a grandchild.
+Please take a moment to thank for joining GOL and read a little bit about her experience with losing a grandchild.

 “At my senior center, I have encountered several situations that have truly hurt me.
 For example, some one will announce the birth of their new grand baby and show off pictures, or tell how they were in the delivery room.
 Most will avoid you like the plague once they know.
 Like losing a baby is contagious.”